johnlbellamy/Word-Embedding-Similar-Documents/README.md

 * This workflow is designed for a Linux environment.

 You can build this workflow with make.
-The suggested (1 - 3 are required) steps are below:
+The steps to reproduce what is demoed are below:

 USAGE
 ------------

-### Downloads raw data and tensorflow module
+### Downloads raw data and tensorflow USE module
 1) make data

 ### Creates Anaconda environment and downloads pip reqs.